roman-tremmel/Affymetrix-HTA2.0-Transcript-cluster-annotation/README.md

     lapply(c("shiny", "tidyverse", "DT"), function(x) if(!require(x,character.only = TRUE)) install.packages(x))
     shiny::runGitHub("roman-tremmel/Affymetrix-HTA2.0-Transcript-cluster-annotation")

 The full dataset can be downloaded here https://alioth.workupload.com/download/NpKCD7p9xmS.
-The Then
+Download the zipped app from github, unzipp the archive and drop the downloaded `.rds` in the app directory.
+Then replace line 12 in the `global.R` file from

+     all_data <- readRDS("HTA2.0Transcript_Cluster_Annotations_snippet.rds")

+to

+    all_data <- readRDS("HTA2.0Transcript_Cluster_Annotations.rds")

+Then, open RStudio an run

+    runApp("path/to/appdirectory")